Low-code to Kafka

 {% hint style="info" %}

-The availability of the functionality depends on the license and may not be available in all deployments.
+Availability of functionality depends on the license and may not be available in all deployments.

 {% endhint %}